 Once thought a sign of poor breeding, the white markings found on some Rottweilers' chests simply reflect the history of the Rottweiler.
 The appearance of white hairs originates from breeds such as the Bernese mountain dog and greater Swiss mountain dog, which were crossbred with mastiff-type dogs to create the original Rottweiler dog.
-These dogs had white chests; as such, so do some modern-day Rottweilers.
-Past Rottweilers could be found in a variety of color combinations including yellow and black, yellow and tan, red and tan, blue and tan, brindle and solid black.
+These dogs had white chests — thus, so do some modern-day Rottweilers.
+Past Rottweilers could be found in a variety of color combinations including yellow and black, yellow and tan, red and tan, blue and tan, brindle, and solid black.

 While white markings on your Rottweiler don't constitute a health issue or indicate inadequate breeding, most responsible breeders will not offer AKC registration papers with full registration for a dog with them.
 Normally, the breeder will issue papers with limited registration, showing the dog is a purebred AKC-registered Rottweiler sold as a quality pet, not a quality show dog.
-Dogs with white markings, or those who produce puppies with white markings, should not be bred if you're looking for a show dog.
+A Rottweiler with white hair, or those who produce puppies with white markings, should not be bred if you're looking for a show dog.

 If you have a Rottweiler puppy with only a few white hairs on his chest, there's a good chance these hairs will fall out and be replaced with black hairs once his adult coat grows in.
-A full white Rottweiler puppy or Rottweiler puppy with white hair or markings, however, will likely remain in place throughout the dog's lifetime.
+A full white Rottweiler puppy or Rottweiler puppy with white hair or markings, however, will likely remain white throughout the dog's lifetime.
 Regardless of color, the short smooth coat of the Rottweiler requires minimal grooming but does shed.